Quantum Cellular Automata: The Group, the Space, and the Spectrum: The infinite loop space of spin systems and QCA

 \begin{exmp} Let $X = *$ be a point, then $\mathbf{C}(*)$ is the category $\operatorname{Mat}_{R}$ of matrix algebras $\operatorname{Mat}(R^n)$, with morphisms as $R$-algebra automorphisms, symmetric monoidal under tensor product.
 Note that $\pi_0(B \operatorname{Mat}_{R}) = \Zbb_{>0}$ is the multiplicative monoid of positive integers, whose group completion is the group of positive rationals $\Qbb_{>0}$ under multiplication.
 When $R$ is an algebraically closed field such as $\CC$, this coincides with $\operatorname{Az}(R)$. \end{exmp}

 Since there is a local finiteness requirement to quantum spin systems, we see $\mathbf{C}(\Rbb^n)$ and $\mathbf{C}(\Zbb^n)$ are equivalent as symmetric monoidal categories (e.g. Example~\ref{exp::real}).
-In general, we can restrict to a locally finite countable subset $X' \subset X$ such that $\mathbf{C}(X)$ and $\mathbf{C}(X')$ are equivalent.
-Thus, for the rest of this section, we will \textit{assume $X$ is a locally finite countable metric space}.
+In general, we can restrict to a coarsely dense subset $X' \subset X$ such that $\mathbf{C}(X)$ and $\mathbf{C}(X')$ are equivalent.
+Thus, for the rest of this section, we will \textit{assume $X$ is a locally finite countable metric space of bounded geometry}.
 This is a general theme that our construction depends only on the large-scale (coarse) geometry of $X$, see Appendix~\ref{sec::coarse} for more details.

 Let $\mathcal{C}$ be a (small) symmetric monoidal category, its classifying space $B\mathcal{C}$ has the natural structure of a homotopy commutative, homotopy associative $H$-space.
 In particular, $\pi_0(B\mathcal{C})$ is a commutative monoid. \begin{defn} The \textit{K-theory space} $K(\mathcal{C})$ is defined as the \textit{group completion} $\iota: B\mathcal{C} \to K(\mathcal{C})$ of $B\mathcal{C}$, which is characterized by the following property \begin{enumerate} \item $K(\mathcal{C})$ is a group-like H-space.
 In particular, $\pi_0(K(\mathcal{C}))$ is a group. \item The induced map $\iota_*: \pi_0(B\mathcal{C}) \to \pi_0(K(\mathcal{C}))$ is the algebraic group completion of the commutative monoid $\pi_0(B\mathcal{C})$. \item The homology of $H_*(K(\mathcal{C}); R)$ is the localization of $H_*(B\mathcal{C}; R)$ at $\pi_0(B\mathcal{C})$ for any commutative ring $R$.
 Here, the homologies are rings because the relevant spaces are H-spaces. \end{enumerate} The $i$-th $K$-theory of $\mathcal{C}$ is denoted $K_i(\mathcal{C}) \coloneqq \pi_i(K(\mathcal{C}))$.
 The construction is functorial with respect to lax symmetric monoidal functors. \end{defn}